Tanguyvans/TonFusion/ESCROW_FLOW_EXPLANATION.md

 The escrow contract supports multiple time lock phases to ensure fairness and flexibility for both swap participants.
 Each phase is represented by an absolute timestamp (UNIX time) in the contract storage.
 The main types of time locks are as follows:

-**Note:**
-In this document, all deadlines mean the last moment (endtime) when the corresponding operation is allowed.
-At the exact moment of the deadline, the operation is still permitted, but not after.

 - **withdrawal_deadline**: The last moment at which the intended participant (maker or taker, depending on the swap direction) can withdraw funds by revealing the secret.
 - **public_withdrawal_deadline**: The last moment at which anyone (not just the intended participant) can withdraw funds (fallback for inactivity).
 - **cancellation_deadline**: The last moment at which the original depositor can reclaim their funds if the counterparty does not fulfill the swap conditions.
 - **public_cancellation_deadline**: The last moment at which anyone can cancel the swap and reclaim the funds (final safety valve against abandoned escrows).

+> **Note:**
+- In this document, all deadlines mean the last moment (endtime) when the corresponding operation is allowed.
+At the exact moment of the deadline, the operation is still permitted, but not after.
-> **Note:** Public withdrawal and public refund require the secret to be revealed (publicly known).
+- Public withdrawal and public refund require the secret to be revealed (publicly known).
 Only after the secret is made public can anyone perform a withdrawal or refund during the public withdrawal or public cancellation phase.

-**Time Lock Variable Summary Table:**
+**Time Locks Variable Summary Table:**

 | Function                      | Recommended Variable Name        | Description                                                        | Who Can Operate           | Secret Required? | Status Transition         |
 |-------------------------------|----------------------------------|--------------------------------------------------------------------|---------------------------|------------------|--------------------------|